Orange-OpenSource/remote-key-server/contributing.md

 Issue title has to be relatively short, additionnal and clear information can be written in description field.
 Additionnally, feel free to use label for your issue.

-Once issue has been created, we ask to create a branch to work on.
+Once the issue has been created, if you want to contribute a modification, clone the repository, create a branch and implement your changes.
-Please ensure "make test" return exit code 0 before committing into the branch.
+You can submit a pull request when you are ready.
+Make sure the tests are passing or explain why they are not.
+Link the issue in the pull request description by adding \#<Issue Number>.

-When this is done, make a pull request and assign it to **gfeun** or **celinenicolas22** or both.
+Finally assign  the pull request to **gfeun** or **celinenicolas22** and we will review your contribution.
-Please refers pull request to issue.